 Beartown was originally written in Swedish and has been translated into English.
 I don’t read many translations, and I want to change that, so this book was a good place to start.
-Set in a small town in America whose tourism and economy is slowly declining, their only hope is the success of their junior ice hockey team.
+Set in a small town in Sweden whose tourism and economy is slowly declining, their only hope is the success of their junior ice hockey team.
 Of course, the story ends up being so much more than that.

 The way in which Backman built up tension through the plot was crafted excellently, and definitely made me want to keep turning the page.
 Whilst I found the beginning a bit slow as I got to grips with all the different characters, I soon couldn’t put it down.
 I don’t think the story could have been told in any other way.
 The different perspectives create a complex array of voices that weave together and tell the plot from lots of different angles.